-/ Installation of drainage channels, underdrains, and/or other controls to safely convey water off site (water management).
+/ Design of drainage conveyances, including drainage channels, underdrains, and/or other controls to safely convey water offsite (water management)

-" Water management is key to protecting the longevity of reclamation projects.
-Proper water management and control will ensure that water drainage is not destructive to the overall reclamation designs or processes and that it maintains or exceeds established water quality standards.
-RESPEC will design and implement drainage channels, underdrains, and other water management and control systems to effectively store or convey water off the reclamation site.
-All water conveyed off site will meet or exceed any established water quality standards.
+" Proper water management is essential for the success and longevity of reclamation projects.
+RESPEC will design and implement drainage channels, underdrains, and other water management and control systems to ensure that water drainage does not negatively impact the reclamation designs or processes.
+If necessary, treatment systems will be designed to address potential contamination before discharge.
+All water conveyed off-site will meet or exceed established water quality standards.